ogogorev/masonry-layout/README.md

 I tried to get rid of the "after first" and "before last" elements and come up with a more elegant solution, but haven't had enough time to make it work.

+### Rendering optimizations

+To audit and optimize rendering speed when scrolling I used Performance tab in Chrome Dev Tools and React Profiler.
+I carefully analysed what components were rendered on state updates in Masonry and could speed up updates by memoizing Masonry Items.
+However the items that are becoming visible after adding next batch still have to be rendered, there is still some room for optimization.
+I could probably "flatten" some spikes by adding fewer items but more often.
+Unfortunately, there was not enough time to do such experiments.

 ### State

 I used a global state manager to preserve the state of Masonry component for back navigation.
 Nanostores is a small library that offers just enough features to achieve that.
 The state of masonry component is stored using a key: this allows using multiple Masonry components across the app, with each having its own global state.